 Paul Dawson has practiced law since 2001.
 He advises insurers on coverage, and drafts and revises policy wordings.
-He has particular expertise in cyber liability, privacy-related claims, and statutory compliance (PIPEDA, CASL, Digital Privacy Act, etc.) He also defends insureds under general liability (CGL), errors and omissions (E&O), directors and officers (D&O), and other specialty lines of liability insurance.
+He has particular expertise in analyzing and resolving coverage disputes involving specialty lines, such as errors and omissions (E&O), directors and officers (D&O), cyber liability and privacy-related claims, and extraprovincial and excess automobile liability policies.
+Paul has also worked extensively on construction, environmental, and property insurance claims, and on allocation and contribution issues between primary and excess insurers.
+He also defends insureds under general liability (CGL) and other lines of liability insurance.

 In addition to maintaining an active roster of litigation files, Paul also performs specialized legal research on issues of historical, statutory, and foreign law.
 Paul has taught legal research and writing as an Adjunct Professor in the University of British Columbia’s Faculty of Law, and has co-chaired seminars and presented papers on legal research for the Continuing Legal Education Society of British Columbia and for Canadian Defence Lawyers.

-Paul is the co-author of Liquor and Host Liability Law in Canada, published by Canada Law Book.
-For more information on this textbook, please visit Canada Law Book.
+Paul is the co-author of three textbooks – Liquor and Host Liability Law in Canada, Sports and Recreation Liability Law in Canada, and Cyber Liability and Cyber Insurance in Canada – all published by Canada Law Book.
+For more information on these textbooks, please visit Canada Law Book, or see the links below.

-Paul participated in the defence of the following cases:
+Paul participated as counsel in the following cases:

 - Ross v.
 British Columbia Lottery Corporation, 2014 BCSC 320 (defending casino with respect to implementation of gambling voluntary self-exclusion program)